“Miracle” slimming scams weigh down new year’s resolutions.

 - Always be wary of advertisements and customer endorsements promising “miracle” results or immediate weight loss.
 According to the Center for Disease Control and Prevention, evidence suggests gradual loss of 1-2 pounds per week is a healthy goal and is more successful for achieving long-term weight loss.
 Ask your doctor what an achievable weight loss goal for you would be.

 - Determine your fitness goals.
 It’s hard work to lose weight.
 Find a program you can stick with, preferably one that you enjoy.
-Does a weight loss plan require you to buy special foods?
-Can you cancel if you move or find that the program doesn’t meet your needs?
+Does a weight loss plan require special foods?
+Can you cancel if you move or find that the program doesn’t meet your needs or is more expensive than anticipated?

-- Avoid products that claim to help you lose weight without diet or exercise, and be skeptical of claims that you don’t have to give up favorite foods or reduce the amount you consume.
+- Avoid products that claim to help lose weight without diet or exercise.
+Be especially skeptical of claims that you don’t have to give up favorite foods or reduce the amount you consume.
 Doctors, dieticians and other experts agree that losing weight takes work.
 Pass up any product that promises miraculous results without any effort.

 - Be wary of a lack of ingredient list.
-Some companies have been accused of not advertising certain ingredients that can come with harmful side effects or mix adversely with prescription drugs you may be taking.
+Some companies have been accused of not advertising certain ingredients that can come with harmful side effects or mix adversely with prescription drugs.

-- Read all terms and conditions for any weight loss product you buy.
-Make sure that you are purchasing only the items you wish to purchase, and are not signing up for a subscription unless you want it.
+- Read all terms and conditions for any weight loss product.
+Before clicking check out or purchase, make sure the cart only includes the items you wish to purchase, and does not include signing up for a subscription, unless this is an option want.
 Be cautious of any contract that takes payment from your credit card until you cancel.

-- When participating in online forums and chat rooms focused on weight loss and fitness topics, be wary of individuals pushing products they claim will help you reach your goals.
+- When participating in online forums and chat rooms focused on weight loss and fitness topics, be wary of individuals pushing products they claim will help quickly reach goals.

 - Research the company with BBB.org before purchasing.
-Many companies peddling “miracle” weight loss products have “F” ratings with BBB.
-Check the product or company name by checking bbb.org and searching the internet in general to see if there are any complaints alleging that it’s a scam.
+Read reviews about the company to see if there are any complaints alleging that it’s a scam.